-Hello, and welcome to my second installment of experiences and photos from our recent trip to the New England states!
+Hello, and welcome to my second installment of experiences and photos from our recent Vermont summer trip!
 For a more proper introduction to this mini-series, be sure to check out East Coast Excursions – Part 1: Woodstock, VT.

-If you arrived at this post via the link at the end of the aforementioned, thanks for reading, and I’m glad you are still interested!
-(I’ll stop the rambling now and just get to it.)
+If you arrived at this post via the link at the end of the aforementioned, thanks for reading!

-As mentioned above, Vermont is recognized for having some of the best skiing and snowboarding spots in the world; so, when the snow melts off, what is left but beautifully lush, rolling hills and mountains, scattered with hidden trails and obscure overlooks.
+As mentioned above, Vermont is recognized for having some of the best skiing and snowboarding spots in the world.
+Therefore, when the snow melts off, what is left but beautifully lush, rolling hills and mountains, scattered with hidden trails and obscure overlooks.

 Our first “hike” if you will, was no more than a walk through our neighborhood in Ludlow: